Opinion | The chances of a blowout are high

 The Affordable Care Act, which Republicans are counting on the Supreme Court to gut, also remains very popular (57 to 38), according to the Times-Siena poll.

-In the presidential race, Biden is doing better — much better on some cases — with groups Hillary Clinton lost big.
+In the presidential race, Biden is doing better — much better in some cases — with groups Hillary Clinton lost big.
 The Post reports: “Biden leads among White women with college degrees by 41 points and is almost even among White women without degrees.
 In 2016, Clinton lost White women without college degrees by 23 points.”
 Biden’s improvement both with Whites without college degrees and college-educated Whites is remarkable. (“Clinton won college-graduate voters overall by 21 points in Pew’s survey of confirmed voters, and she lost those without a college education by seven points.
 Today, Biden is ahead among college-educated voters overall by 30 points and narrowly behind among those without college degrees, by six points.”)
 Biden also leads among older voters, a reverse of 2016.

 The New York Times-Siena polls shows similar results.
 “Mr. Biden is winning 60 percent of white women with college degrees, compared with 34 percent for Mr. Trump, and he is beating the president among men with college degrees, 50 percent to 45 percent,” the pollsters found.
 “Four years ago, according to exit polls, Ms. Clinton won college-educated white women by only seven percentage points and lost college-educated white men to Mr. Trump by 14 points.”